Milfuelle/VidLib/README.md

 # VidLib
-This is a GTK frontend that can mana
+This is a GTK frontend that can manage a video collection